bymayo/craft-strava-sync/README.md

 ## Support

 If you have any issues (Surely not!) then I'll aim to reply to these as soon as possible.
-If it's a site-breaking-oh-no-what-has-happened moment, then hit me up on the Craft CMS Slack - @bymayo
+If it's a site-breaking-oh-no-what-has-happened moment, then hit me up on the Craft CMS Slack / Discord - @bymayo

 ## Roadmap